Looking for a Used Grand Am in your area?

 The 2005 Grand Am was as popular as ever, so perhaps Pontiac was simply trying to refresh its lineup by getting rid of the 32-year-old classic name.
 Owners liked the fast and peppy V6 as well as the sporty handling.
 They also loved the car's aggressive look, the roomy interior, and the cockpit-like front seat.
 An affordable price attracted a lot of first-time buyers.
 But the Grand Am has long suffered from mechanical problems, particularly with brake pads and rotors that wear out too easily and coolant leaks due to a faulty intake manifold.
 Other complaints focus on the small trunk lid, uncomfortable seats, and the need for more horsepower.

-Talk about the 2005 Pontiac Grand Am
+What's your take on the 2005 Pontiac Grand Am?

 Pontiac Grand Am Questions

 How To Turn On The Check Engine Light On A 2005 Pontiac Grand Am

 Overheating On A 05 Pontiac Grand Am With The 3.4l.
 I Just Changed The Ther...

 overheating on a 05 pontiac grand am with the 3.4l.
 I just changed the thermastat and it is still overheating and the heat blows cold what are the possible causes?